-By default, insurance plans are set to apply procedure estimate downgrades for all procedure codes with substitution codes (Don't Substitute Codes is unchecked).
+By default, insurance plans are set to apply downgrades for all procedure codes with substitution codes (Don't Substitute Codes is unchecked).
 Optionally, insurance plans can have specific downgrades set, or universal downgrades can be excluded.

-- Open the Edit Insurance Plan Window, Other Ins Info Tab.
+- Open the Insurance Plan, Other Ins Info Tab.

 - Make sure the option Don't Substitute Codes is unchecked.
 This is unchecked by default and determines whether the plan calculates downgrades.
-This will affect all procedures with substitution codes, unless you specify which codes to include/exclude (see step 3 below).
+This will affect all procedures with substitution codes, unless you specify which codes to include/exclude.